thebinarylife/ConfigAPI/README.md

 3. Use the cooresponding get methods to get primitive types.

-If you need to load an existing configuration use ConfigurationLoader.loadConfiguration(path, filename)
+If you need to load an existing configuration use ConfigurationLoader.loadConfig(path, filename)